t-h-e-r-o-x/InkersBackEndTask1/README.md

-Backend Server that connects to the mysql client, fetches the necessary data and responds to the FrontEnd's requests.
+Backend Server that connects to the mysql/ psql(on heroku) client, fetches the necessary data and responds to the FrontEnd's requests.